avoidwork/woodland/README.md

 Shorthand of `res.setHeader()`.

 ##### res.next (req, res, next)
-First middleware of the HTTP method as a way to "skip" to the middleware which sends a response; will not work if the target middleware calls `next()`!.
+Last middleware of the route for the HTTP method as a way to "skip" to the middleware which sends a response.

 ##### res.json (body, [status = 200, headers])
 Sends a JSON response.